 Read more: Top Barcelona Attractions

-6. Amsterdam Where to Stay
+6. Amsterdam Where to Stay in Amsterdam

 Renowned for the scenic canals that meander their way through the heart of the city, Amsterdam certainly paints a pretty picture.
 Add in its many marvelous town houses and atmospheric cobbled streets, and it is easy to see why it makes for such a popular tourist destination.